danpeig/plutocalcdesigner-mcp/README.md

 Another way to connect AI models to Plutocalc Designer is use the API directly.
 In this case, the model can retrieve instructions from the OpenAPI json specifications available at https://www.plutocalc.com/designer/server/openapi.json

-### Hosting the MCP server locally
+### Hosting the MCP server

-This method hosts the MCP server only, not the Plutocalc Designer models.
-The local server requires internet connectivity to connect to the Plutocalc Designer server and perform the calculations.
+This method hosts the MCP server only, not the Plutocalc Designer.
+The local server requires internet connectivity to connect to the Plutocalc Designer API.

+Use this method if you are facing connectivity issues with Plutocalc Designer MCP server or for development purposes.

 ```bash
 # Clone the repository